gitbls/sdm/Docs/Cool-Things-You-Can-Do-wireguard.md

 As noted in the `wireguard` plugin documentation, creating a fully-configured Wireguard interface requires two unique invocations of the `wireguard` plugin.
 The first invocation defines the interface (e.g., wg0), and the second (and others, if desired) define the Wireguard peer using the plugin's `addpeer` argument.

+See <a href="Cool-Things-You-Can-Do-vpn.md">Cool and Useful Things: VPN</a> to see how sdm can simplify fully configuring an IPSEC VPN for you.

 ## Introduction

 You can use sdm to create two systems to be Wireguard VPN endpoints very easily.
 The two endpoints have identical RasPiOS software configurations, since they will be built from a single customized IMG.
 You can, of course, use different customized IMGs for each end if desired.